 - No one should change your clothes even if you are slower, or go into your shower or watch you while you wash or change clothes.
-There are body parts that nobody should touch unless you go to the doctor (and then your father or mother will be with you). - If somebody needs to talk to you privately, they can lower their voice wherever you practice, there is no need to be alone with that person. - No one can force you to kiss them, or touch their private body parts, which are the ones inside your underwear.
+There are body parts that no one should touch without justification (because they're a doctor, nurse or physical therapist and they are treating a medical condition) and there should always be other people present. - If somebody needs to talk to you privately, they can lower their voice wherever you practice, there is no need to be alone with that person.
+The areas where you train are large, and you can have safety and privacy at the same time if you move away a bit and talk quietly. - No one can force you to kiss them, or touch their private body parts.

-Remember that your body is important in life, but many people are embarrassed to talk about it.
+Remember that sexuality is important in life, but many people are embarrassed to talk about it.
 If there is anything that worries you, don't let embarrassment stop you from asking.
 Talk to your mother or father or to someone else you trust.